silkapp/rest/tutorial.md

 There are three additional arguments that you can pass to `generate` to customize it further.
 The first is a list of modules that are added to the `exposed-modules` for the generated Haskell client.
 This can be useful if you add some custom hand-written modules to your automatically generated client.
-The second one contains a list of extra imports added to every generated modules.
+The second one contains a list of extra imports added to every generated module.
 The third is a list of rewrites to perform on the imported modules, replacing the first by the second.
 This can be needed for packages that have `Internal` modules, to rewrite those imports to the non-internal versions.